 When I was just five years old, my family migrated from China to New Zealand.
 We lived in a unit house, because that was the best that my parents could afford.
 I thought of it as a quirky little place.
 It was like living in the middle of an evenly sliced chocolate-log-house, everything was so much fun!
 Thinking back, it must have been a difficult time for my parents, leaving their white-collar jobs behind to become a waitress and butcher in a country where they barely spoke the language.
 I was too young to understand all they went through, instead, I became enamoured by the orange tree in our backyard.

 It was, admittedly, a rather ugly thing.
 Wrangled limbs reaching for, but not quite touching the sky as droopy leaves clung onto peeling bark.
-That didn’t matter though, because it bore fruit that tasted like sunshine kisses.
+That didn’t matter though, because it bore fruit that tasted like drops of sunshine.
 I remember being upset during summer when there were far too many oranges to eat and stuffing myself full so they would not be wasted.
 I loved how my mother carefully peeled back the lumpy, freckled skin and a faint citrus perfume would fill the air.
-If you concentrated hard enough, you could still smell the remnants of happiness hours later, clinging to the space under her nail bed, my teeth, our hair as the summer fruit stained our hearts with joy as tangy jewels of succulent juice burst on our tongue before fading to a uniform sweetness…Some people enjoy the communal aspect of living in a unit house.
-My parents certainly didn’t, picking our house specifically for the gates on either side of our garden, separating us from our neighbours.
-Unfortunately, they could do nothing about the lack of a physical barrier between our garden and the house directly in front of our back yard.
-I could easily walk a few steps too far before I found myself past the invisible boundaries.
+If you concentrated hard enough, you could still smell the remnants of happiness hours later, clinging to the space under her nail bed, my teeth, our hair as the summer fruit stained our hearts with joy.
+Ah the memory of tangy jewels of succulent juice bursting on our tongues before fading to a uniform sweetness…Some people enjoy the communal aspect of living in a unit house.
+My parents certainly didn’t.
+They picked our house specifically for the gates on either side of our garden, separating us from our neighbours.
+Unfortunately, they could do nothing about the lack of a physical barrier between our garden and the house directly on the other side of our back yard.
+I could easily walk a few steps too far before I found myself past the invisible dividing line.

 One day, I was daydreaming in my backyard when I spotted a bird’s nest sitting on one of the higher branches of the orange tree.
 It was an exciting moment, I had never seen anything like it up close before so like a typical 5 year old, I immediately wanted it for myself.
 However, I was timid by nature and my mother has taught me well about the dangers of life including scaling trees so it was lucky that my neighbour (the one whose backyard was connected to mine) was also outside.
 He must have noticed how long I stood under that tree, wallowing in self pity, and so he walked over to our garden to find out what I wanted.